-The Mystic Marriage of St Catherine
+The Mystic Marriage of Saint Catherine

 The original painting, on panel, but of roughly the same size (28.5 x 23.5 cm.), is in the Museo di Capodimonte, Naples.
 It is recorded in the Farnese Collection from 1657 onwards, and has been in Naples since 1734.
 A much finer copy, with lifesize figures, is one of two copies of Old Master paintings done by Cavallucci, at Stourhead.
 The picture was extensively copied, and the present painting is clearly at one remove from it: either a copy of a copy, or a copy of the etching of 1620 by G.B.Mercati.
 St Catherine is reputed to have taken a vow of perpetual virginity, after a vision in which the Christ Child bethrothed her to himself with a ring.

 Makers and roles

-after Correggio (Correggio c.1489 – Correggio 1534), artist
+after Correggio (Correggio c.1489 – Correggio 1534), artist of original